How to stay organized as a Personal Trainer (Step-by-step)

 There are now complete personal training systems developed specifically to help you keep track of exactly what we have discussed today.

-Of course, there are the more simple planners that you can get on your phones that are really great too, so if you see an app or program that you think will make your life easier, then use them.
+Of course, there are the more simple planners that you can get on your phones that are really great too, so if you see an app or programme that you think will make your life easier, then use them.

 12. Make your clients sign off for each session they complete